wp-plugins/reaction-buttons/readme.txt

 2. Shows the sidebar widget with some dummy data.

 == Changelog ==
+= 1.1.1 =
-= 1.1 =
+* small update, added the possibility to use HTML in the buttons taqline = 1.1 =
 * added reaction_buttons_click_count($post_id) to include number of reactions per post in own themes.
 Returns the accumulated number of clicks of the specified post.
 * added the possibility to only allow only one vote per post.
 (Thanks Vlad for most of the code!)